bugzilla/bugzilla/docs/en/rst/administering/users.rst

 The first screen is a search form to search for existing user accounts.
-You can run searches based either on the user ID, real name or login name (i.e. the email address, or just the first part of the email address if the :guilabel:`emailsuffix` parameter is set).
+You can run searches based either on the user ID, real name or login name (i.e. the email address, or just the first part of the email address if the :param:`emailsuffix` parameter is set).
 The search can be conducted
 in different ways using the listbox to the right of the text entry box.
 You can match by case-insensitive substring (the default),